The Role of Internal Communication in the Modern Workplace

 Develop a robust internal comms strategy using our canvas

-Employees have been separated from their teams, and therefore disconnected from management direction.
+As employees become physically separated from their teams, they have become increasingly disconnected from management direction.
 However, in times of uncertainty, employees look to leadership to find the path forward.
 When the company faces unique challenges, the stakeholder’s role in internal business communication comes to the fore.

 Leadership should be taking the lead in both internal and external communications.
 Now is the time to create designated pathways for senior leaders to check in with employees, address the workforce and explain the strategy for the months ahead.
 Consider using various types of internal communication, from video messaging to virtual town halls and group conversations.
 By delivering these communications online, you’ll be ensuring you reach both office-based and remote workers.

 Our advice: Offer a dedicated company news feed, placing the spotlight on leaders and their vision for the future.
-An internal communications platform includes built-in News Modules that make this simple to implement.
+An internal communications app includes built-in News Modules that make this simple to implement.

 Change is a stressful experience for the majority of employees.
 Gartner research reveals that as the number of tensions increases, so do the stress levels of the workforce.
 When there are more than five changes to cope with, 67% report feeling highly stressed.
 High stress levels result in reduced performance, so it is crucial to rebuild confidence after a time of excessive change.

 One of the best ways to restore confidence is through recognition and reward.
-Many employees will have gone above and beyond their daily duties in response to the challenge of the pandemic, and the role of internal communication is to recognise this openly.
+Many employees will have gone above and beyond their daily duties in response to the challenge of the last few years, and the role of internal communication is to recognise this openly.
 Celebrating success and saying a public thank you to hard-working employees is an example of internal communication that dramatically affects engagement levels.

 Our advice: Create a positive culture of recognition and appreciation, including social tools such as likes and comments to allow everyone to participate.

-Remote working may have reduced opportunities for employees to be seen and heard.
+Hybrid working may have reduced opportunities for employees to be seen and heard.
 Now is the time to open up those feedback channels and ensure everyone is empowered to speak up.
-There will be many concerns and questions surrounding the return to work; some employees will be thrilled to be back; others may be anxious and uneasy.
+With the increased separation of colleagues, teams and managers, it is harder than ever to ensure that everyone has a chance to make their feelings felt.
 It is internal communications role to make sure everyone gets heard.

 One of the common internal communication mistakes is the failure to implement a two-way feedback channel.
 It is vital to keep your finger on the pulse of how your workforce is feeling, with regular and scheduled check-ups.
 Whether you use simple polls, an internal communication survey, or social spaces where employees can comment and connect, these two-way channels are now more important than ever.